Dance Etiquette: Declining

 2. You need a rest

 We all need to rest at times but you need to be genuine about this.
-For example it is extremely bad etiquette (and a plain rude) to say to one person that you need a rest and then dance with a different person to that same song.
+For example, it is extremely bad dance etiquette (and plain rude) to say to one person that you need a rest and then dance with a different person to that same song.
 If you refuse one person because you need a rest you need to sit out the whole song.
 It is also nice to ask if you can have another dance later instead once your rest is over.
-For example: “Thanks for the offer, i’d love to but I am just having a bit of a rest, could I dance with you in 2 or 3 songs?”.
+For example: “Thanks for the offer, I’d love to but I am just having a bit of a rest, could I dance with you in 2 or 3 songs?”.

 3. They are treating you badly